 At CLPE we believe poetry is a fundamental element in the development of children’s literacy and we build poetry into all that we do.

 Our free website Poetryline is packed with resources to support and enhance the teaching of poetry in primary schools - there are teaching sequences, videos of poets reading and talking about their work, examples of practice and hundreds of poems to inspire and enthuse budding poets.

-This year we launched a new Arts Council funded 5 day poetry course for teachers with poets Roger McGough, Valerie Bloom, Sarah Crossan, AF Harrold and anthologist Allie Esiri.
+In 2016-17, we launched a new Arts Council funded 5 day poetry course for teachers with poets Roger McGough, Valerie Bloom, Sarah Crossan, AF Harrold and anthologist Allie Esiri.
 The project was evaluated by Professor Andrew Lambirth from the University of Greenwich.
 The evaluation findings will be published in Spring 2018.

 We provide professional development for poetry, publications and booklists.
 We have a poetry library which houses a selection of the best new poetry books for children and a classic collection of great poetry books published in the last 50 years (poetry anthologies and single author collections) To arrange a visit to the library please contact Ann Lazim.